 At Clarion West, we’ve seen how a writing community can inspire and encourage writers to continue their writing goals and help them overcome personal challenges.

-However, we are also aware that many barriers to accessing our community exist, especially for writers identifying as Black, Indigenous, or People of Color (BIPOC).
-We are committed to addressing as many of these barriers as possible to create a more inclusive, welcoming, and safe space for the BIPOC writers wanting to be part of our community.
+However, we are also aware that many barriers to accessing our community exist, especially for writers of the Global Majority or those identifying as Black, Indigenous, or People of Color (BIPOC).
+We are committed to addressing as many of these barriers as possible to create a more inclusive, welcoming, and safe space for the PGM/BIPOC writers wanting to be part of our community.

 For additional resources: